desktop/desktop/docs/process/releasing-updates.md

 - `production` is the channel from which the general public downloads and receives updates.
 It should be stable and polished.

 - `beta` is released more often than `production`.
-We want to ensure master is always in a state where it can be released to users, so it should be used as the source for beta releases as an opportunity for additional QA before releasing to production.
+We want to ensure `master` is always in a state where it can be released to users, so it should be used as the source for `beta` releases as an opportunity for additional QA before releasing to `production`.

 - `test` is unlike the other two.
 It does not receive updates.
 Each test release is locked in time.
 It's used entirely for providing test releases.